-surveillance project.
-(189) Even though Mr. Scott was the nominal case officer, the "routine case officer functions" were performed by Ms. Ann Goodpasture.
-(190) An American technician was stationed in the listening post to maintain the equipment and to protect the Station's interests there.(191) Ms. Goodpasture's duties in this operation ranged from meeting with the technician/officer inside the base for the purposes of daily supervision of the operation to handling the collection and distribution of the tapes and transcripts.
-(192) Ms. Goodpasture worked in this capacity until 1968.(193) With the exception of the technician, the listening post and the transcription room of this base [describes technical operation] (194) This listening post covered up to thirty lines at one time.
-(195)

-b.
-Analysis and Reporting of Information Obtained
+Win Scott, the Chie of the Mexico City Station, was, nominally, the case officer for the telephone surveillance project.
+189/ Even though Mr. Scott was the nominal case officer, the "routine case officer functions" were performed by Ms. Ann Goodpasture.
+190/ An American technician was stationed in the listening post to maintain the equipment and to protect the Station's interests there.
+191/ Ms. Goodpasture's duties in this operation ranged from meeting with the technician/officer inside the base for the purposes of daily supervision of the operation to handling the collection and distribution of the tapes and transcripts.
+192/ Ms. Goodpasture worked in this capacity until 1968.
+193/ With the exception of the echnician, the listening post and the transcription room of this base were staffed by Mexican Army of icers.
+194/ This listening post covered up to thirty ines at one time.
+195/ b.
+Analysis and Reporting of InformationObtained